maz0r/instagoo/README.md

 The concentration of the solution on the build plate may need to be varied for some polymers or surfaces as for instance the warping forces of materials like PEEK are far greater than those of ABS, and similarly Steel grips differently to PEI or PEX/Build-tak

-## I got a small 50ml sample at SMRRF 2023

-If you got a "ground sample" these are ready to go just clean your bed apply and get printing.

-If you got a "air sample" these are pre-measured K30 or K90 samples and just need the IPA/Water adding
-    - Option #1: Add 50ml of either 50% or 70% IPA to the container, screw on the cap and shake until mixed
-    - Option #2: Add 25ml of 99% IPA and 25ml of Distilled Water to the container, screw on the cap and shake until mixed

-Clean your bed apply and get printing.